What is VMware Encryption?

 Compliance Regulations and VMware

-With VMware, businesses that want to protect sensitive data can use encryption and key management to secure data, comply with industry security standards, protect against data loss, and help prevent data breaches.
+With VMware, organizations that want to protect sensitive data can use encryption and key management to secure data, comply with industry security standards, protect against data loss, and help prevent data breaches.
 When considering encryption options, organizations must consider both governmental and private compliance regulations that require them to protect sensitive information.
 Most regulations require proper protection of PII.
-For example, the new European Union General Data Protection Regulation (GDPR) imposes multiple demands upon global companies to protect the personal data of all European Union (EU) residents.
+For example, the European Union General Data Protection Regulation (GDPR) imposes multiple demands upon global companies to protect the personal data of all European Union (EU) residents.
 The Payment Card Industry Data Security Standards (PCI DSS) requires that credit card numbers be encrypted in storage.
 The Health Insurance Portability and Accountability Act and Health Information Technology for Economic and Clinical Health Acts (HIPAA/HITECH) require protection of Electronic Protected Health Information (ePHI).
+And the California Consumer Privacy Act (CCPA) safeguards PII that is gathered on persons while in the state of California.

 These are just three of the many compliance regulations that today’s organizations must consider in their cybersecurity programs to ensure that they are in continual compliance with all of the relevant regulations as they change and expand.